dongcai3101/qureight-test/README.md

 - Use a UI library of your choice
 - Task should be completed in 2 hours or less
 - Use this repository as a template for your app

+## How to run project

+-- go to api and run `yarn install && yarn start`
+-- go to ui and run `yarn install && yarn start`